-However with regard to implosion devices this neutron initiation window is much smaller, because the interval during which the bomb is near optimum criticality is relatively short.
-Although theoretically it is possible to initiate the fission chain reaction by means of a singular neutron, it is an advantage for an initiator to at least emit several neutrons at the optimum period, because it is possible to capture a singular neutron without causing fission.
+However, with regard to implosion devices, this neutron initiation window is much smaller, because the interval during which the bomb is near optimum criticality is relatively short.
+Although theoretically, it is possible to initiate the fission chain reaction by means of a singular neutron, it is an advantage for an initiator to at least emitting several neutrons at the optimum period, because it is possible to capture a singular neutron without causing fission.

-A method for initiating the fission chain reaction is to use a continuous neutron emitter: a material which has a high spontaneous fission rate, or an alpha emitter together with beryllium.
-Although the neutron production method is stochastic, they are produced with a specific average rate.
-As a result there will be in uncertainty with regard to the initiation time, which in turn leads to a high degree of variability in the performance of the device, i.e. yield.
+A method for initiating the fission chain reaction is to use a continuous neutron emitter: a material that has a high spontaneous fission rate, or an alpha emitter together with beryllium.
+Although the neutron production method is stochastic, it is produced with a specific average rate.
+As a result, there will be uncertainty with regard to the initiation time, which in turn leads to a high degree of variability in the performance of the device, i.e. yield.

 Internal Neutron Initiation

 Polonium-Beryllium (Po-Be) initiators were employed in the first nuclear weapons.
 They had the codename “Urchin”.
 The neutrons which are necessary in order to initiate the fission chain reactions are produced as a result of a mix of an alpha emitter, such as polonium, with beryllium.

 In order for this to be an improvement to a continuous neutron source, it is necessary for the alpha emitter and beryllium to remain unmixed.
 This is apart from the moment when neutrons are desired when they are required to be rapidly mixed.
 Fortunately, of all forms of ionizing radiation alpha particles penetrate the least, and it is relatively easy to block them.